When to vote?

 What is the last day to register to vote?

 30 days prior to the election date.
-For the March 5 Primary Election, the last day to register to vote is Monday, February 5.
+For the May 22 Primary Runoff Election, the last day to register to vote is Monday, April 23.

 How do I register to vote?